Cats-n-coffee/cats-n-coffee-corner/src/content/posts/rotate-object-with-cursor.md

 After briefly trying to get the actual eye mesh from the cat model to follow the cursor, it becomes clear that the problem needs to be broken down into multiple parts, so we can simplify each piece of it, and get each one of these to work.
 As the title suggests, this post is about breaking down the problem to rotate an *object* according to cursor position (not the eyes of the cat just yet).

 This is a summary of the steps:
-1. Grab a piece of paper and a penCIL (if you grab a pen, that's up to you)
+1. Grab a piece of paper and a penCIL (if you grab a pen, that's up to you).
+2. Understand the problem: translate eye rotation - cursor movement into simple rules.
+3. Simplify the problem: break it down into multiple tasks, figure out the pieces needed.
+4. Implement pieces in a simplified environment.
+5. Build up complexity as needed.

+The following code and explanation assume there is basic ThreeJs scene setup with a cube, and the canvas takes the entire viewport.
 ### Determine Eye Movements and the Relation to the Cursor

 On paper, we can draw a simple rectangle representing the screen, a simple cat head with eyes in the middle of the rectangle, and identify our X and Y axes.